eklavitt/eklavitt.github.io/_posts/2016-04-29-Becoming-an-active-linguist.markdown

 ## Summary:

-Keeping myself active in Github is seemingly one of the most important pieces in my progress to becoming a more than competent web developer.
-I feel my HTML skills are strong, CSS nearly the same, and Bootstrap essential to having a responsive site.
-There is no need to be imprudent with the learning, since the level of care and quality will result in comparable success.
+Keeping myself active in Github is seemingly one of the most important pieces in becoming a desired web developer.
+I feel my HTML skills are strong, CSS nearly the same, and Bootstrap essential.
+I don't have to learn everything at once, since the level of care and quality will result in comparable success.
+But, I do need consistent activity.

-Practicing these skills through my projects is the only way to be fully skilled (i.e. experience!).
-With the practice, is keeping fresh with it daily.
+Practicing through various projects is the only way to be fully skilled (i.e. experience!).
+With daily practice, I can stay fresh.
 It's no different than the other languages I've learned, and surely my competence will fade without continual use just the same.

 ---

 ### My focus for this week:

 - Continue mastery of HTML and CSS
-- Practice more features of Bootstrap
+- Continue learning Bootstrap
 - Familiarize myself with all the uses of Github
 - Complete Codecademy projects
 - Personalize my Github profile